 ICSI (Intra Cytoplasmic Sperm Injection)

-The availability of this Intra-Cytoplasmic Sperm Injection, “ICSI” technique (which was developed and perfected by the Brussels University and our institution in St. Louis) means that men whose sperm previously were too weak or too few to fertilize in vitro (IVF), now have no problem fertilizing their wife’s eggs.
+The availability of this Intra-Cytoplasmic Sperm Injection, “ICSI” technique (which was originally developed and perfected by our institution in St. Louis and Brussels University) means that men whose sperm previously were too weak or too few to fertilize in vitro (IVF), now have no problem fertilizing their wife’s eggs.

 How Does ICSI Work?

-Brussels, and I showed the world how we can take a single, almost non-moving “dead” appearing sperm and int it into a woman’s egg, getting in 1992 normal embryo and a completely normal baby.
-So far over a million babies have been born with this technique from men who were other considered hopelessly sterile.
+At first in Brussels, then in St. Louis, we showed the world how we can take a single, almost non-moving “dead” appearing sperm and inject it into a woman’s egg, getting in 1992 a normal embryo and a completely normal baby.
+So far over several million babies have been born with this technique from men who were other considered hopelessly sterile.
 The babies are completely normal physically, mentally, and genetically no matter how poor or miserable the sperm of the father.
 We are so experienced and efficient with ICSI that there are no added fees for us doing it.
-ICSI is just a routine part of IVF for us. the success of ICSI is very dependent on the right techniques, which we were the center to originally develop.
-It is easy unfortunately for labs that are in too big a hurry to either damage the nuclear (“spindle”) of the egg.
+ICSI is just a routine part of IVF for us.
+The success of ICSI is very dependent on the right techniques, which we were the center to originally develop.
+It is easy unfortunately for labs that are in too big a hurry to damage the nuclear (“spindle”) of the egg.
 We can take a man who would otherwise have to resort to donor sperm and if we can find just a few weak sperm in his otherwise sterile appearing ejaculate, it is more than enough to micro-surgically inject these few sperm into his wife’s eggs, fertilize them normally and get her pregnant.

 If there is absolutely no sperm in the ejaculate, we can perform a testicle biopsy, remove the few non-moving sperm that we find through a highly refined ultra micropipette, inject it into the wife’s egg and still get her pregnant.
 Even in testicles where allegedly there is no sperm production, we can usually (but not always) find a few sperm, which is enough for successful ICSI.